jwei/NetBrain-Cloud-Data-Retrieve-API-R11.1/Amazon AWS/Get Resource Configuration.md

 The configuration of the AWS Transit Gateway is dependent on the AWS SDK boto3 response of the AWS Transit Gateway as the primary response.
 The full resource configuration consists of some associated resources' data, including `transit gateway connects`, ` transit gateway vpc attachments`.

 ### Content
-Below are the Azure APIs used to generate this configuration.
+Below are the AWS SDK used to generate this configuration.
 |**Resource/Action**|**Relationship**|**AWS SDK boto3 document**|
 |------|------|------|
 | describe_transit_gateways | self | https://boto3.amazonaws.com/v1/documentation/api/1.26.86/reference/services/ec2/client/describe_transit_gateways.html|